Potassium Nutrition and USRDA

 How about apple cider vinegar?
-Unfortunately, despite the claims that apple cider vinegar provides potassium, it only provides 11mg per Tablespoon.
-Even if you had 3 tablesopons a day, you would only get 33mg, or 1/100th of your total intake if you were a woman.
-You definitely need FAR more than that!
+Unfortunately, despite the claims that apple cider vinegar provides potassium, it only provides 11mg per tablespoon.
+Even if you had 3 tablespoons of apple cider vinegar every day, you would only get 33mg, or less than 1/100th of your minimum total intake.
+You definitely need far more than that!

 This content was written by Lisa Shea.
 If you wish to use this content in any manner, you need written permission.
 Contact Lisa Shea for details.